 Kansas State University recognizes the value and need of service animals to assist some students with disabilities.
 The Americans with Disabilities Act (ADA) defines service animals as a dog (or miniature horse in certain circumstances) individually trained to provide assistance to an individual with a disability.

 In compliance with the ADA, service animals are welcome in all buildings on campus and may attend any class, meeting, or other event.
-Students with disabilities who use a service animal are encouraged to contact Disability Support Services and register as a student with a disability.
-To register with our office please do the following:
+Students with disabilities who use a service animal are encouraged to contact the office and register as a student with a disability.

 All animals at Kansas State University are expected to behave appropriately at all times in accordance to K-State Policy 7840.100 “Control of Animals on Kansas State University Property".
 All animals must have current vaccinations evidenced by a tag or a certificate in the immediate possession of the owner.